 Seacoast National Bank, \$300,000 line of credit dated March 31, 2020.
 The underlying promissory note requires interest only payments until the conversion date or date of demand of payment in full.
 If converted, the note may be payable in up to 60 monthly installments of principal plus interest.
 Interest accrues variable at Wall Street Journal Prime plus 1.25%.
 Secured by inventory, accounts receivable, equipment, and cash accounts.
-There is no outstanding balance on the credit line as of December 31, 2023.
+There were no draws during the year or outstanding balances on the line of credit as of December 31, 2024.